-The "Flipped Classroom" basically consists on assigning your students video-lessons to watch at home, and using classroom time for more meaningful activities.
-The students learn the basic concepts of the topic at home, and at their own pace, through videos.
-This gives the teacher more time in the classroom to work on other activities that will reinforce the students' understanding of the topic.
+The Edpuzzle flipped classroom basically consists of assigning your students video lessons to watch at home and using class time for more meaningful activities.
+Students learn the basic concepts of the lesson at home using Edpuzzle videos, which they can watch at their own pace.
+This gives the teacher more time in the classroom to work on other activities that will reinforce students' understanding of the topic.
 Edpuzzle makes the flipped classroom work.
-How?
+Keep reading to learn how!

 Math and science are usually taught in two parts: theory and practice.
-Many teachers complain that the curriculum is so broad that they spend most of their time covering the theory and never have enough time to incorporate problem solving or projects to consolidate the learning.
+Many teachers complain that the curriculum is so broad that they spend most of their time covering the theory and never have enough time to incorporate problem-solving or projects that allow them to apply their knowledge.
 Here are a few ways that videos can help:

 - Assign videos about basic theory.
 We've created tons of videos covering basic theories in all subjects.
-You can find them in Curriculum.
-Assign one of these pre-prepared lessons to watch at home and use class time to solve misunderstandings or push the students to learn key concepts in more depth.
-Students can watch as many times as they need to, so there's no need to use class time on explaining the concept.
+You can find them in the "Curriculum" section.
+Assign one of these pre-prepared lessons to watch at home and use class time to clear up any doubts or push the students to learn key concepts in more depth.
+Students can watch as many times as they need to, so there's no need to use class time explaining the concept.

 - Engage your students with videos.
-Share documentaries, lab experiments, or other experiences recorded on video that will surprise the student.
+Share documentaries, lab experiments or any other videos to surprise and engage your students.
 Collect the questions/reactions/opinions they may have while watching the video and use that data to drive your time in the classroom.

-Teaching a language is a huge challenge: writing, reading, speaking, and listening .
-Mastering all of them in a limited amount of time is almost impossible.
-However, video-lessons and the flipped classroom will make your life much easier.
+Teaching a language is a huge challenge.
+Reading, writing, speaking and listening ... teaching them all in a limited amount of time is almost impossible.
+However, video lessons and the flipped classroom will make your life much easier.
 Here's how:

 - Check for listening comprehension.
-Forget about the cassettes, you can use any video available on YouTube and embed questions to check for understanding.
-Include open-ended questions to work on writing skills, or multiple choice for vocabulary checks.
+Forget about CDs – you can use any video available on YouTube and embed questions to check for understanding.
+Include open-ended questions to work on writing skills or multiple-choice for vocabulary checks.

 - Start a debate.
 Share an interesting topic using a video from YouTube.
 You can embed an open-ended question asking for their point of view and use those responses to start a debate in class.

 - Share new grammar and vocabulary.
-There are thousands of videos that cover grammar rules or vocabulary lists.
+There are thousands of videos that cover grammar rules or vocabulary.
 Use Edpuzzle to let the students learn these concepts at home and use the time in the classroom for practice.

-Social Studies standards are constantly changing and are so broad that it's hard to cover all the necessary curriculum with a limited amount of time.
-Besides, it is hard to be an expert in every area.
+Social studies standards are constantly changing and are so broad that it's hard to cover all the necessary curriculum with a limited amount of time.
+It's also hard to be an expert in every area.
 Use Edpuzzle to:

 - Bring in the experts.
-There are many experts doing TED talks on different Social Studies topics.
-It is a great idea to assign these videos to watch at home and ask the students for their point of views or to summarize the content.
-Use class time to develop key ideas or solve misunderstandings.
+There are plenty of expert TED Talks available on a wide variety of social studies topics.
+You can assign these videos to watch at home and ask the students for their point of views or to summarize the content.
+Use class time to develop key ideas or answer any questions.

 - Bring books to life.
 Use videos to enhance the content students read.
 Reinforce topics they've just learned or build on that topic using digital content.
-There are great resources already available, you can embed a few questions to check for understanding, and you can use class time to discuss and share.
+There are great resources already available online.
+You can embed a few questions to check for understanding, and use class time to discuss and share.

 - Turn your slides into videos.
 There are many online tools that enable you to quickly record slide presentations and upload them to Edpuzzle.
-Your lecture is now homework, and you can use the time saved in the classroom to work on misunderstandings, questions, or projects.
+You can now assign your lecture as homework, and you can use the time saved in the classroom to answer questions or work on projects.

 - Free tutor for your students.
 There are excellent video resources on Edpuzzle that are free to use.
-One click and you can utilize fantastic videos from Crash Course or Khan Academy to give your students an alternative way of learning the concepts covered in class or reinforce particular topics.
-With Edpuzzle, you can hold your students accountable and easily identify their misunderstandings.
+With one click, you can use the fantastic videos from Crash Course or Khan Academy to give your students an alternative way of learning the concepts covered in class or reinforce particular topics.
+With Edpuzzle, you can hold your students accountable and easily identify any questions or concerns.

-Students in Special Education usually require special attention.
-However, it is hard to cover the curriculum and provide extra 1:1 time with the students.
+Special education students need individual attention, but it can be hard to cover the curriculum and provide extra one-on-one time with the students.
 Here are some ways Edpuzzle can help:

 - Create learning stations.
-We recommend putting together 2 or 3 stations and rotating your students between them.
-For your video station, equip your students with headphones, and have one or more videos ready.
+We recommend putting together two or three stations and rotating your students.
+For your video station, equip your students with headphones and have one or more videos ready.
 By using headphones and visual resources like videos, the students enhance their focus and retention of information.
-The following stations can have worksheets, hands-on projects, or involve one-on-one time with the teacher.
+The other stations can have worksheets, hands-on projects, or involve one-on-one time with the teacher.
 That will give you extra time to provide individual attention to your students.

 - Discuss behaviors.
-Many Special Education teachers spend a lot of time explaining how to behave socially in different situations.
+Many special education teachers spend a lot of time explaining real-world scenarios.
 It may be hard for your students to visualize that specific situation or the context.
-Using video-lessons can provide a visual example of a particular social situation.
+Using video lessons can provide a visual example of a particular social situation.

-Almost every subject can take advantage of Edpuzzle and the power of videos.
+No matter what subject you teach, you can take advantage of Edpuzzle to harness the power of videos in your classes.
 You can also use Edpuzzle for:

 - Substitute teachers.
-If you are sick or traveling and you want your students to keep learning even if you are not there, you can assign a few video lessons to complete while the substitute teacher is there.
-You can hold them accountable, read their responses, and continue with no interruption when you get back.
+If you're sick or traveling and you want your students to continue learning even when you're not there, you can assign a few video lessons to complete while the substitute teacher is there.
+You can hold them accountable, read their responses, and continue without interruption when you get back.

 - Creating an in-class flipped classroom.
-If some students do not have access to internet at home, or you want them to take advantage of the laptops/tablets available in the classroom, we strongly recommend this alternative.
-The in-class flipped classroom is a rotation station model where one of the stations has the Edpuzzle video-lessons.
-Every 15-20min (2-3 videos) the students will move to the next station.
-You can have different stations where the students learn the same concept using different approaches: peer-to-peer learning, writing/practice problems, teacher lecture, project based learning, or hands-on experiment.
+If some students don't have access to the internet at home or you want them to take advantage of the laptops/tablets available in the classroom, we strongly recommend this method.
+The in-class flipped classroom is a rotation station model where one of the stations is for viewing Edpuzzle video lessons.
+Every 15-20 minutes (2-3 videos) the students will move to the next station.
+You can set up different stations where the students learn the same concept using different approaches: peer-to-peer learning, writing/practice problems, teacher lecture, project-based learning or hands-on experiments.

 - ASL.
-American Sign Language teachers love video-lessons because it's a visual resource to learn how to sign.
-Besides, the fact that you can embed questions ensures that the student understands the context of the conversation or the meaning of a specific sign.
-You can even assign the video to watch at home and see student progress and viewing history.
+American Sign Language teachers love video lessons because it's a visual resource to learn how to sign.
+What's more, the fact that you can embed questions ensures that the student understands the context of the conversation or the meaning of a specific sign.
+You can even assign the video to watch at home and then monitor student progress and viewing history.

 - Physical Education.
-Coaches and PE teachers love video-lessons and have been using them for many years to review techniques and strategy, and motivate their students.
+Coaches and PE teachers love video lessons and have been using them for many years to review techniques and strategy, and motivate their students.
 With Edpuzzle, you can finally hold these athletes and students accountable.
-You can use a video that explains the basic rules of a sport that you want to practice with your students, or you can assign a specific offensive play that you want to cover during the practice.
-There are endless options!
+You can use a video that explains the basic rules of a sport that you want to practice with your students, or you can assign a specific offensive play that you want to cover during practice.
+The possibilities are endless!

 - Professional Development.
-Teachers are also students, however, when they have professional development they are usually tired or thinking about the million other things they have to work on.
-You can flip PD by assigning videos to watch at home and use the time of the PD to respond to questions or let the teachers work on how to implement new concepts in their classroom.
+Teachers are also students, but when it's time to do professional development, you're probably tired or thinking about the million other things you have to work on.
+You can flip PD by assigning videos to watch at home and use class time to respond to questions and allow teachers time to plan how they'd like to implement new concepts in their classroom.
 You can supervise the work and brainstorm with them.

 - Music.
 Videos are an excellent audio resource.
 Many music teachers use Edpuzzle to cover instruments or musicals.
-Depending on the level of your students you can assign videos to practice at home and use the class time to practice as a team.
+Depending on your students' level, you can assign videos to practice at home and use the class time to practice as a team.

-In a flipped classroom it is important to understand two things that we will explain more in depth:
+In a flipped classroom, it's important to understand two things that we'll explain more in depth: